-You can pay your rent via B-Pay which makes it easy to pay your rent and accounts over the telephone or internet.
+You can pay your rent via BPAY which makes it easy to pay your rent and accounts over the telephone or internet.

-- To access B-Pay, you first need to register with your bank or financial institution a list is provided below. - 2.
-Follow the prompts and key in the B-Pay Biller Code and Customer Reference Number, which can be found on your B-Pay card. - 3.
+- 1. To access BPAY, you must register with your bank or financial institution. - 2.
+Follow the prompts and key in the BPAY Biller Code and Customer Reference Number, which can be found on your BPAY card. - 3.
 Select the account you are paying from (savings or cheque only) and key in the amount to transfer. - 4.
 Confirm your payment (wait for the prompt). - 5.
 Wait for your receipt number to be provided.
 Keep a record of this number and the date of the transaction as your proof of payment.
-As Irving & Keenan do not issue receipts for payments made by B-Pay, in the event of any queries or disputes, this number can be used by your bank to trace the transaction.
+Irving & Keenan do not issue receipts for payments made by B-Pay.